 Metro and Sound Transit conducted months of extensive public outreach to help figure out the best ways to integrate the new services.
-This outreach included two sounding boards-groups of citizens convened to provide a recommendation to Metro on how to proceed.
+This outreach included two sounding boards groups of citizens convened to provide a recommendation to Metro on how to proceed.
+Metro uses service guidelines to evaluate the performance of individual routes in the fixed-route system.
+Performance management guidelines are applied to individual routes to identify high and low performance, identify areas where investment is needed, and identify areas where resources are not being used efficiently and effectively.
+Both productivity and service quality are measured.